The Spanish Flu Pandemic, also know as the

 Without orders from the government but based on what he learned from a radio news service, the

-Governor of American Samoa, Navy Cmdr.
-John M Poyer, instituted a quarantine policy.
-When he head of the outbreak on
+Governor of American Samoa, Navy Commander John M Poyer, instituted a quarantine policy.
+When he heard of the outbreak on

 Governor of Western Samoa, Lt Col. Robert Logan, sent a boat with mail to